cositools/cosi-data-challenges/README.md

     - Background also includes the Galactic diffuse continuum for the first time.
   - New methods in both MEGAlib and cosipy to account for Earth occultation with a non-zenith pointing.
   - First time including polarization.
+  - Restructuring and refinement of the cosi-data-challenges repository.
   - Numerous improvements to cosipy:
     - First version of source injector.
     - New implementation of Earth occultation in point source response.